leloykun/leloykun.github.io/content/ponder/steepest-descent-stiefel/index.md

 ### 6.1.
 Optimal solution for steepest descent on the (scaled-)Oblique manifold

+The Oblique manifold is a product of hyperspheres, $\text{Ob}(m, n) = \underbrace{S^m \times \ldots \times S^m}\_{n}$.
+So, in a sense, the columns are acting independently of each other and steepest descent on the Oblique manifold is equivalent to steepest descent on the hypersphere, applied column-wise.
+And generalizing Bernstein's (2025b) dualizer for steepest descent on the hypersphere to the Oblique manifold yields,

-The optimal solution for finding $A^\*$ given $G$ is to simply project $G$ onto the tangent space at $W$ and then normalize column-wise.
+> The optimal solution for finding the direction of steepest descent on the Oblique manifold $A^\*$ given "raw Euclidean gradient" or differential $G$ is to simply project $G$ onto the tangent space at point $W \in \widetilde{\text{Ob}}(m, n)$ and then normalize column-wise.

-To see this, first note that the columns are, in a sense, acting independently of each other.
-Thus we can treat the problem as a per-column optimization problem.
 The tangent space at $W$ is simply,
 $$T\_W\widetilde{\text{Ob}}(m, n) = \\{A \in \mathbb{R}^{m \times n} \| \text{diag}(W^T A) = 0\\}$$
-or in words, the column-wise dot-product or "alignment" between $W$ and $A$ is zero.
-And the projector onto the tangent space at $W$ is given by,
+or in words, the column-wise dot-product or "alignment" between $W$ and a candidate tangent vector $A$ must be zero for $A$ to be in the tangent space at $W$.
+The projector onto the tangent space at $W$ is then given by,
 $$\texttt{proj}\_{T\_W\widetilde{\text{Ob}}(m, n)}(G) = G - W \text{diag}(W^T G / m)$$
 or in words, we subtract the component of $G$ that is "aligned to" $W$.